'I could not love him more': Meghan and Harry's rare public display of affection

-Meghan Markle and Prince Harry have put on a loved-up display at the opening ceremony of the Invictus Games in the Netherlands overnight.
+Prince Harry and wife Meghan have put on a loved-up display at the opening ceremony of the Invictus Games in the Netherlands overnight.

 The Duke and Duchess of Sussex kicked off formalities for the international sporting event – which was founded by Harry in 2014 – at the Zuiderpark event in The Hague, Netherlands on Saturday night, local time.

-She added: "I know that all of you feel the same because he is your fellow veteran, having served two tours of duty in Afghanistan and ten years of military service.
+She added: "I know that all of you feel the same because he is your fellow veteran, having served two tours of duty in Afghanistan and 10 years of military service.

 "He has also spent many late nights and early mornings planning for these games to make them as perfect as possible for each of you.